farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 I explored those datsets using PySpark programmnig language in Jupyter notebook[link].

-Here are some the findings on each data set.
+#### `DATA-QUALITY` & `CLEANING:`

 `A.` **`I94 Immigration Data:` `Data quality issues`:**
-+ Total number of records/rows are 3096313 and the number of distinct immigration_id's (cicid) was also 3096313 which suggests that the column cicid is unique.
++ Total number of records/rows are 3096313.. and the number of distinct immigration_id's (cicid) was also 3096313 which suggests that the column cicid is unique.
 + The data spans arrival dates in the month of April for the year 2016.
 The dates provided are SAS dates format
-+ The arrival date is populated for all records,
++ The arrival date is populated for all records....
++ There are 8 columns all are coded with values not clear what they meant
 + Some of the records have departure dates that is before the arrival date.
 So I had to transform the SAS date to pyspark date format to make it intelligible.

 **`Cleaning steps:`**
++ Practically renamed all the columns for clarity
++ Transforming SAS date to PySpark date format
++ Created 4 different tables(...) for simplicity of analysis
++ Extensive dated segmentation of both arrival & departure columns

 `B.`**`GlobalLandTemperaturesByCity.csv:` `data quality issues:`**